 Magento 2 Facebook Feed 1.6.0

-- 3 new settings were added allowing to exclude disabled, not visible, and out of stock products from the custom feed.
+- Three new settings were added that allow excluding disabled, not visible, and out of stock products from the custom feed.

 - New feature: ability to get an easy-to-copy link to the generated feed on the grid.

 - The information section was added to the Configuration page.

 - Now it is possible to export the ‘Product ID’ attribute.

 - Google Feed Wizard was introduced: the possibility to generate product feeds just in 4 steps.

 - New feature: selected categories can be ignored when generating a product feed.

 - New feature: the shortest or longest category path can be used in the output product URL.

 - New feature: compress feeds in the ZIP, BZ, or GZ file for faster feed downloading.

 - New field added: Price with TAX (VAT).